Tyrrrz/Tyrrrz.me/data/blog/pure-impure-segregation-principle/Post.md

 Of course, that impurity didn't just disappear into thin air, our software still needs to get the location somehow.
 The difference is that now this concern is pushed out towards the boundary of the system, which, in this case, is represented by the controller.

-In doing that, we also flattened the hierarchy so that all of the dependencies are aggregated at the boundary.
+In doing that, we also flattened the hierarchy so that all the dependencies are aggregated at the boundary.
 The data flow now looks a bit more like a pipeline instead:

 ```ini
 [ LocationProvider ]  [ SolarCalculator ]